Who can use this feature?

 Exit criteria determine when the queue’s tasks will be automatically resolved.

-By default, the Exit Criteria is OFF.
-Turn ON the switch to configure the exit criteria.
+Exit criteria setup is optional.
+By default, Exit Criteria is turned OFF.
+Turn the switch ON to configure it.

 - Select the Data Source* from which the exit conditions will be evaluated.
 Choose one of the options from the dropdown menu.
 The available data sources will be based on your selected Criteria data source above.